Medical Collections Under HIPAA

 Threats Against PHI Are Growing

 Hacking and ransomware attacks targeting PHI are rising while employees and business partners are complicit in episodes of unauthorized access and disclosures of PHI.
-The number of disclosed health data breaches in the first nine months of 2019 was more than triple the number in all of 2018, affecting nearly 38 million patient records, according to the HIPAA Journal.
-As we embark on 2020, we must take these risks seriously and continue to build measures that secure our information.
+According to the HIPAA Journal, the number of disclosed health data breaches in 2021 was more than double than in 2020, affecting nearly 45 million patient records.
+As we embark on 2022 and beyond, we must take these risks seriously and continue to build measures that secure our information.

-The single biggest health data breach in the past few months involved a medical debt collections agency that exposed more than 12 million patient records.
+The single biggest health data breach in 2020 involved a medical debt collections agency that exposed more than 12 million patient records.

 Breaches also affect patient confidence, organizational reputation and revenues.